 There are some key factors that indicate when to harvest cannabis.
 Below are some of the key symptoms that tell you it’s time to harvest cannabis.

 Fan leaves begin to yellow

 Surprisingly, yellow leaves are not indicators of a sign of nutritional deficiency but are perfectly common at the end of flowering Cannabis.
-The fan leaves (commonly referred to as the iconic global symbol for marijuana) contain small levels of THC, but not enough to make their use profitable.
+The fan leaves (commonly referred to as the iconic global symbol for cannabis) contain small levels of cannabinoids, but not enough to make their use profitable.
 After you prune the fan leaves, you will usually trash them.
 Also, these leaves start to turn yellow and drop off the plant during harvesting.

 Trichomes start to look different